OD for Dummies

 Unintended Consequences

 Hearing this was a humbling moment.
-I realized that even well-intentioned actions could lead to unforeseen negative impacts.
-Change was more complicated than I’d thought.
-Organizations needed to balance the needs of all their stakeholders and carefully consider the ripple effects of their decisions.
+I realized that even well-intentioned actions could lead to unforeseen negative impacts, especially in the context of Academics for Democracy.
+Change was more complicated than I’d thought, particularly when considering Conflict Resolution strategies.
+Organizations needed to balance the needs of all their stakeholders and carefully consider the ripple effects of their decisions while focusing on improving organizations.
+This understanding aligns with the principles outlined in OD for Dummies, emphasizing the importance of organizational development.

 Lesson Learned